CODES-group/opyrability/docs/_build/html/_sources/algorithms.rst

 #.
 Feasible operability sets, since the output points are shifted to be as close as possible to
    feasible operation.
 #.
-Useful to search for new AIS unexplored regions, giving insights about process feasibility
+Useful to search for new AIS unexplored regions, giving insights about process feasibility.
 #.
 Imposing constraints to the inverse mapping operation.

+Lastly, the NLP-based approach can be extended to encompass the search for intensified and/or modular designs, as proposed in the literature (carrasco's citation).